 The Pythagorean theorem states that in a right triangle, the sum of the squares of the lengths of the two shorter sides is equal to the square of the length of its longest side.

 In geometry, we are always interested in figures that have equal or the same values as they provide us with significant insights.
-If two geometric figures have the same shape and size, then they are congruent.
+If two geometric figures have the same shape and size, they are congruent.

 Two segments are congruent if they have the same lengths.